 d = dipole; vswr(d,20e6:1e6:120e6,72) axis([20 120 1 20])

-the voltage standing wave ratio for any antenna in Antenna
+standing wave ratio for any antenna in Antenna Toolbox.

 Bandwidth describes the range of frequencies over which the antenna can properly radiate or receive energy.
 It is a fundamental antenna parameter.
 Often, the desired bandwidth is one of the parameters used to determine which antenna to use.
 Antenna bandwidth is usually the frequency band over which the magnitude of the reflection coefficient is below -10 dB, or the magnitude of the return loss is greater than 10 dB, or the VSWR is less than approximately 2.
 All these criteria are equivalent.
 You can control the bandwidth using proper antenna design.